TosbackCgusBridge-Bot/CGUs-versions/Golfchannel/Privacy Policy.md

 *   Android
 *   Amazon

-Social 232,975 facebook.com/GolfChannel 119,642 twitter.com/GolfChannel Newsletter
+Social 233,055 facebook.com/GolfChannel @GolfChannel twitter.com/GolfChannel Newsletter

 Stay up to date with the Golf Channel Newsletter.

 *   Tell a Friend

-Frys.com Open CordeValle Golf Club (Par/Yardage: 71/7,368) was both designed and remodeled by Robert Trent Jones Jr. It utilizes the elevation changes of its peaks and canyons in addition to streams, meadows, and rolling terrain within the course’s design.
+The McGladrey Classic Sea Island Golf Club’s Seaside Course (Par/Yardage: 70/7,055) is an ocean-side, links course that was redesigned by Tom Fazio in 1998.
 Visit GolfNow to book a tee time near you.

 *   Partner Pavilion
 *   Press Releases